 Stephen is an experienced public lawyer with a diverse national practice specializing in administrative law, criminal law and commissions/inquiries.
 Since 2015 he has been recognised annually in ‘Doyles Guide’ as one of NSW’s leading counsel.
 In addition to conducting first instance court and tribunal matters, he regularly appears in various intermediate appellate courts and the High Court of Australia.
 Immediately before being called to the bar Stephen was the principal solicitor with the Aboriginal Legal Service in western NSW based in Dubbo.
 His earlier career included work as an international extradition lawyer with the Commonwealth Attorney General’s Department, a specialist sexual assault and family violence prosecutor with the ACT Director of Public Prosecutions and extended periods involved in transitional justice work in Afghanistan and the Solomon Islands.
 In 2011 he was a ‘Kathryn Wadia Fellow’ with the International Legal Foundation in Ramallah in the Occupied Palestinian Territories.
 A former casual academic, Stephen podcasts at ‘The Wigs Podcast’ (https://play.acast.com/s/the-wigs) and regularly presents at conferences.
-He is currently the Mayor of the Dubbo Region where he lives with his family.
+He maintains chambers in Sydney and Dubbo, NSW.

 Recent Cases of Note:

 CVI20 v Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs and Anor FedCFamC2G 51

 EBP19 v Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs and Anor FCA 332 (with David Hooke SC)

 DK v Director of Public Prosecutions NSWCA 134